-Last May, the U.S. Food and Drug Administration updated a warning about a type of drug known as sodium-glucose cotransporter-2 (SGLT2) inhibitors, the most common of which is known by its market name, Invokana.
-Invokana, and drugs like it, are designed to control insulin levels in Type II patients by preventing the kidneys from reabsorbing extra blood sugar.
-Instead of traveling into the kidneys, where the glucose can damage the organs, Invokana forces the extra sugar out of the body through the urinary tract.
+Once diagnosed, type 2 diabetes demands lifestyle changes.
+Dietary changes.
+Physical activity changes.
+You must carefully monitor and regulate blood glucose levels.
+Controlling diabetes is challenging, to say the least.
+Last May, the U.S. Food and Drug Administration updated a warning about sodium-glucose cotransporter-2 (SGLT2) inhibitor drugs.
+The most popular SGLT2 inhibitor on today’s market is Invokana.
+Invokana, and drugs like it, help control insulin levels in type 2 diabetes patients.
+These drugs prevent your kidneys from reabsorbing extra blood sugar.
+Instead of traveling into the kidneys (where it can damage organs), Invokana forces glucose out through your urinary tract.
 For many patients, SGLT2 inhibitors work well.
-But the FDA’s warning reports numerous cases of Invokana causing diabetic ketoacidosis (DKA), a dangerous condition which can lead to coma and, in some cases, even death.
+But the FDA’s warning reports numerous diabetic ketoacidosis cases.
+Also known as Invokana DKA, it’s a dangerous condition which can lead to coma and, in some cases, even death.

-The Signs of Invokana Diabetic Ketoacidosis
+The Signs of Invokana DKA

-Invokana Injury Claims
+Invokana KDA Injury Claims

 If you are interested in finding out if you may be able to file an Invokana claim, fill out our free case review today.